Add Row

 CSI Environmental offers expert support tailored to a company’s specific wastewater challenges.
 The process begins with a brief phone consultation to understand the compliance issue.
 This is followed by an onsite visit to review lab reports from the past 3 to 6 months, compliance notices, and discharge permits.

 This comprehensive review allows CSI Environmental to assess problem areas and prepare custom recommendations.
-Steve Manny explains,
+Steve Manii explains,

 "We consult with you to offer cost-effective ways to neutralize sulfides and other pollutants before discharge."